SarfarajMolla23/Rumble-Group-Video-Calling-App1/readme.md

 # How to Run
    1. Clone or download this repository to your local system.
-   2. Right-click on the `index.html` file and right click on it and select `Open with Live erver` to launch the application.
+   2. Right-click on the `index.html` file and right click on it and select `Open with Live server` to launch the application.
 # Features

  1. Create a Room: